improdead/Vector-roblox/IMPLEMENTATION_STATUS.md

 - Advanced chat shortcuts
   - Quick menu covers Retry/Next, but there are still no dedicated buttons for one-click “Ask” prompts, context presets, or slash-command menus.

+- Agent‑driven Studio selection
+  - There is no tool to change Studio selection from the orchestrator.
+Selection is read‑only context captured by the plugin and used for sensible defaults.
+  - If needed, we can add a new tool and proposal op (e.g., `set_selection(paths[])`) plus a minimal plugin handler to set `Selection` and optionally focus the camera.
+This is optional given the new auto‑create behavior.

 - Conversation summarization & guardrails
   - Context auto-request and history trimming are in place, but full summarization, guardrail prompts, and cross-run memory limits remain TODO.